Data Selection for LLM Alignment Using Fine-Grained Preferences: Introduction

-Leveraging aggregated datasets sourced from various sub-preference criteria appears promising for alignment, given their ease of acquisition and higher reliability.
-However, this path faces two hurdles.
-1) Existing DPO-style methods are mainly designed for a single preference criterion and lack mechanisms to handle multiple fine-grained preference signals.
-2) More critically, aggregating data from diverse sub-preferences introduces severe data quality issues, such as redundancy, noise, and preference conflicts, leading to training inefficiency and performance degradation.
-For instance, the statistical analysis in Figure~\ref{fig:pic1} of the widely-used preference dataset UltraFeedback~\cite{UltrafeedbackBoosting2023}, which provides annotations of fine-grained aspects, reveals that nearly 30\% of samples exhibit explicit conflict between fine-grained and holistic preferences.
-This predicament raises a critical research question: How can we effectively harness these aggregated datasets with fine-grained preference signals for robust model alignment, especially in the presence of inherent and severe preference conflicts and noise?
+Fine-grained judgment provides a more feasible pathway for discerning the preferred response.
+However, this approach faces two main challenges.
+1) Existing DPO-like methods are mainly developed for single preference and \textbf{fail to handle different fine-grained preferences}.
+2) More critically, collecting fine-grained preference data introduces \textbf{severe data quality issues}, such as redundancy, noise, and especially \textbf{preference conflicts}, leading to training inefficiency and performance degradation.
+For instance, the statistical analysis of the widely-used preference dataset UltraFeedback~\citep{UltrafeedbackBoosting2023} in Figure~\ref{fig:pic1}, which provides preference of fine-grained aspects, reveals that nearly 30\% of samples exhibit explicit preference conflicts.
+These challenges raise a critical research question: \emph{How can we effectively harness these fine-grained preferences for robust model alignment, especially in the presence of inherent and severe preference conflicts and noise?}

-In this paper, we explore the understudied alignment scenario of using fine-grained preference data and signals from a data-centric perspective.
-We begin by deriving the objective for Direct Multi-Preference Optimization (DMPO) that utilizes all signals for alignment.
-Inspired by the insight that the DMPO assigns varying importance to preference data, we formulate a theoretically-grounded data selection principle based on preference divergence by proving the optimal loss bounds of DMPO in the selection problem.
-To facilitate the usability in practice, we propose PD term estimation and length bias mitigation, resulting in our final simple but effective data selection algorithm for LLM alignment.
+In this paper, we study LLM alignment using fine-grained preferences through a data-centric view.
+We first formulate the problem as a direct fine-grained preference optimization (DFPO) that utilizes all fine-grained preferences for alignment.
+Motivated by the insight that the DFPO assigns varying importance to fine-grained preference data, we introduce preference divergence (PD) to quantify inter-aspect preference conflicts.
+Instead of directly tackling the consequent complicated optimization, we recast it as a data selection problem and propose a simple yet effective strategy, which identifies a subset of data corresponding to the most negative PD values, for efficient training.

-We evaluated our method on the UltraFeedback dataset under various preference conflict scenarios.
-Leveraging only fine-grained preference signals, our approach consistently outperforms baselines trained on both holistic and even stronger oracle preference, while simultaneously boosting training efficiency and obviating the need for intractable holistic preference annotating.
-This demonstrates the effectiveness of our strategy in filtering high-quality data from datasets with noise and conflicts, enabling more robust and efficient alignment using fine-grained preference signals.